CommE2E/comm/docs/dev_environment.md

 ## React Native Debugger

-The React Native Debugger allows you to step through Javascript execution, track Redux state, and inspect the React component tree.
+The React Native Debugger allows you to step through JavaScript execution, track Redux state, and inspect the React component tree.
+Note that because we are midway through transitioning to a custom Hermes JS runtime, React Native Debugger only works with iOS right now.
+For Android you should use Flipper (for React Dev Tools and JavaScript debugging) or the Redux Dev Tools Chrome extension (for Redux Dev Tools).

 ```
 brew install react-native-debugger; brew upgrade react-native-debugger